sherwinee/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Use a fixed imports directory.
     * Pros: Simplifies the command syntax and provides a standard location for import files.
-    * Cons: Less flexible for users.
+    * Con: Less flexible for users.

 * **Alternative 2:** Allow arbitrary file paths.
     * Pros: More flexibility for users.